The Chameleon | Early tales | The Bob Davis tales

 The Chameleon's chauffeur and trusted assistant Slim Wilkins begins to be well characterized in this tale.
 He reminds one of Simba Karno in Bob Davis' Dick Cole stories.
 Like Simba, Slim is a good-natured roughneck, full of enthusiasm, slangy dialogue, and vitality.
 Just like Dick Cole and Simba Karno, the Chameleon and Slim are an elegant leading man, and his diamond in the rough second in command.
 It makes for an appealing pair in both series.
 The Chameleon and Slim pull off some pleasant stunts in this tale, which remind one, in a toned down way, of the fancy stunt work done by Dick and Simba.

-The Chameleon achieves the height of elegance here, dressing as a European aristocrat in white tie and tails.
+The Chameleon achieves the height of elegance, dressing as a European aristocrat in white tie and tails.
 Unlike the white tie outfits worn by numerous American heroes of the era, including the King, the Chameleon's tails are also worn with a striped, diagonal sash across his chest, and decorations around his neck.
 It is very sophisticated looking and visually splendid.

 The Rescue of Robert Gray (1940).
 Writer: Doug Allen.
 Art: Bob Davis.
 Title for this titleless story supplied by the Grand Comics Database.
 The Chameleon tries to prove that a man convicted of murder and about to be executed is innocent.

+COMPARISON WITH THE KING.
 Later, the King will also try to prove a condemned man is innocent, in "Proof for a Pardon" (Flash Comics #35, November 1942).
 The King's tale is more of a detective story, in which the King tries to uncover the events surrounding the crime.
 This Chameleon tale is more of an adventure story.
 We know at an early stage the real story behind the crime, and the Chameleon puts more emphasis on first rescuing condemned man Robert Gray from prison, then finding the real killer where he is holed up in New York's underworld.
 As an adventure tale, it is certainly slam bang.

 The splash shows Pete with hair like Dick Cole's and muscled like Simba.
 Later panels show Pete running, with the familiar techniques Davis used to draw Dick Cole running, on the logos of his splash pages.